MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/labels-identification.md

 [!INCLUDE [labels identification description](labels-identification-description.md)]

-## Labels indentification use cases
+## Labels identification use cases

 - Extracting labels from frames for contextual advertising or branding.
 For example, placing an ad for beer following footage on a beach.
 - Creating a verbal description of footage to enhance accessibility for the visually impaired, for example a background storyteller in movies.
 - Deep searching media archives for insights on specific objects to create feature stories for the news.
-- Using relevant labels to create content for trailers, highlights reels, social media or new clips.
+- Using relevant labels to create content for trailers, highlights reels, social media, or new clips.

 [!INCLUDE [get insights with the web portal](get-insights-web-portal.md)] [!INCLUDE [get insights with the API](get-insights-api.md)]